Foundations of regular variation on topological spaces: Random closed sets

-The Steiner point $\steiner(X)$ is an example of a \emph{selection} of $X$, that is, a random vector which almost surely belongs to $X$.
-The above argument shows that a regularly varying convex compact random set $X$ admits a regularly varying selection if the tail measure of $X$ is not entirely supported by convex bodies with the Steiner point at the origin.
-We conjecture that a much more general variant of this statement holds, namely, each regularly varying random closed set admits a selection which is regularly varying on a suitably chosen nontrivial ideal. \end{example}
+The Steiner point $\steiner(X)$ is an example of a \emph{selection} of $X$, that is, a random vector that belongs to $X$ almost surely.
+The above argument shows that a regularly varying convex compact random set $X$ admits a regularly varying selection if the tail measure of $X$ is not entirely supported by convex compact sets whose Steiner point is at the origin.
+It is natural to conjecture that a much more general variant of this statement holds, namely, every regularly varying random closed set admits a selection that is itself regularly varying on a suitably chosen non-trivial ideal. \end{example}

 The following example concerns passing to a subcone in the family of compact convex sets.